julian-swart/big_rock/README.md

 - The relationship of the boat's port city and amount of billfish caught

-- Do the above relationships differ if the fish was released or killed?
+- Do the above relationships differ if the fish was released or boated?

 - Do the above relationships differ by the species of billfish? (blue marlin, white marlin, sailfish, spearfish)